 Back in 1962, Madeleine L’Engle gifted children everywhere with her sci-fi fantasy classic A Wrinkle in Time.
 The book became a classic and continues to be enjoyed by young readers with over 10 million copies sold.
-On March 9, Disney is releasing a movie, based on the book, starring big names like Oprah, Chris Pine and Reese Witherspoon.
+In 2018, the year L'Engle would have turned 100 years old, Disney made a movie based on the book, starring big names like Oprah, Chris Pine and Reese Witherspoon.

 Like so many writers, L’Engle had a hard time finding a publisher.
 The book didn’t fit neatly into a genre category, and the concepts in the story were way ahead of their time.
 There were elements of quantum physics, the problem of evil, and it has a young female protagonist in a science fiction book, which was pretty much unheard of at that time.
 Aside from the content, she believed her troubles were also because people underestimate children.
 "They think you have to write differently," she said.
 "You don’t.
 You just have to tell a story."

 In all, 26 different publishers rejected A Wrinkle in Time.
 L'Engle had almost given up when she was introduced to John C. Farrar of Farrar, Straus and Giroux.
 Although his publishing company did not publish children’s books at the time, he liked her book and published it with the caveat that the author should not expect much public reaction.
 She, in turn, had it added to her contract that the company could have the rights to the book forever, anywhere in the universe, except the Andromeda galaxy.

 During her lifetime, L'Engle published over 60 books for children and adults.
 Read on to learn four powerful lessons from her experiences and expertise.

 "You have to write the book that wants to be written.
 And if the book will be too difficult for grown-ups, then you write it for children."